bevyengine/bevy-website/content/contribute/introduction.md

 ## Getting Oriented

-Bevy, like any general-purpose game engine, is a large project!
-It can be a bit overwhelming to start, so here's the bird's-eye view.
+The Bevy Organization expands a little bit beyond just the Bevy engine, which by itself is a large project!
+It can be a bit overwhelming to start, so here's the bird's-eye view:

 The [Github organization] has 2 primary repositories: